 Three core values shape and define our work at all levels of the organization, from the classroom to the boardroom.

-Justice: In every aspect of our work, we are deeply committed to the cause of fairness, respect, and equality for individuals and communities.
+Equity: In every aspect of our work, we are deeply committed to the cause of fairness, respect, and equality for individuals and communities.
 We recognize historic and systemic injustices and actively seek to dismantle them through our programs, in our organizational practices, and in our advocacy.

 Collaboration: Working together is at the center of how we approach our work.
 Our best work and greatest insights are realized through the collective wisdom of diverse points of view coming together around shared goals.
 Collaboration requires communication, flexibility, humility and accountability.
 Collaboration is reflected at all levels of the organization, from the relationship of students and their teaching artist to the relationship of Arts Corps with our program partners and peers, as well as among our teaching artists and staff.

-Inspiration: In every action we seek to inspire—to stimulate the mind, the creative imagination, and emotions.
+Creativity: In every action we seek to inspire—to stimulate the mind, the creative imagination, and emotions.
 We do this through our authenticity, our passion, and our commitment to reaching beyond our known capacities.
 It is our teaching artists’ capacity to inspire that motivates our students to take risks and grow, and it is our students’ passion, authenticity, and risk-taking that inspires us all to move forward.